diego-ciciani01/ADM---HW4/README.md

 The main code provides a recommendation system and clustering based on behavioral user data to understand audiance patterns on Netflix.

-Multiple libraries were used like Pandas, SciKit-Learn, Yellowbrick.<br>
+Multiple libraries like Pandas, SciKit-Learn, Yellowbrick were used.<br>